“God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.”

 Being aware of these triggers is part of cultivating a compassionate and non-judgmental self-awareness as you take a kind of inventory of what thoughts, feelings and situations take you out of peace and into stress, anxiety, and negativity.

-For instance, if you are standing in a long grocery line and you are already 10 minutes late for an appointment, you can stay calm and know this is what is happening, and you can choose to be stressed or to pause and stay calm, because all you can do is take some deep calming breaths and wait.
+For instance, if you are standing in a long grocery line and you are already 10 minutes late for an appointment, you can stay calm and know this is what is happening, and you can choose to be stressed or to pause and stay calm.

 With practice, the triggers that get you into a state of stress will become weaker and weaker, and you will become more relaxed and peaceful.